jallanxjallan/onemanairforce/adaptation/scenes/father_gives_ultimatum.md

 title: Father Gives Ultimatum
 ---

-Muharto tells Ani that he has been offered a promotion, but wishes to decline so he can continue flying with Freeberg.
-Hearing this, Ani's father says that he can only marry his daughter if he stops flying around and takes a proper a desk job.
+Muharto visits the father of Ani to ask for her hand.
+The father says he will give his blessing only if he accepts the promotion and takes a desk assignment.